randomwithnoname/AAA/CONTRIBUTING.md

 ### The list:
 - I prefer svg over png icons because it is vector and weights less.
 - When searching for an app's icon in a repo, look for: `svg`, `icon.png` or `ic_launcher.png`.
-- If F-Droid link is not available, please replace `F-Droid` with `IzzyOnDroid` link if possible.

 ```
 ## Category Name